 The Great Falls Public Library serves the informational and recreational needs of the City of Great Falls and Cascade County.
-Cascade County is Montana's fifth most populous county, with an estimated 81,654 residents as of July 1, 2017.
-Great Falls, the county seat, is the state's third largest city, with a population estimated at 58,876 in 2017.
+Cascade County is Montana's fifth most populous county, with an estimated 81,366 residents.
+Great Falls, the county seat, is the state's third largest city, with a population estimated at 58,835.
 Great Falls accounts for approximately 72% of Cascade County's total population.
 Other cities and towns in Cascade County include: Belt, Cascade, Monarch, Neihart, Sun River, and Ulm.
+7 Hutterite Colonies.